visgl/deck.gl/docs/upgrade-guide.md

 ### Layers

-- A bug is fixed in calculating pixel sizes in billboard mode.
+- A bug is fixed in projecting sizes in billboard mode.
 Pixel sizes now match their CSS counterparts.
 This change affects the following layers when used with a `MapView`:
   + `ArcLayer`, `LineLayer` and `PointCloudLayer`
   + `IconLayer` and `TextLayer` with the default `billboard` prop
   + `PathLayer` with `billboard: true`